 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

-What economic enterprises does your community own?
+What economic enterprises does your nation own?

-What annual events does your community sponsor?
+What annual events does your nation sponsor?

 Is there anything else you would like to add?